 That said however…

-Most individuals who have bene diagnosed with Peripheral Vascular Disease will usually fall into one of four different categories that we can make some “assumptions” about that will generally hold true.
+Most individuals who have been diagnosed with Peripheral Vascular Disease will usually fall into one of four different categories that we can make some “assumptions” about that will generally hold true.

 Individuals in this first category that we want to discuss will be those who have been diagnosed with Peripheral Vascular Disease absent any other “serious” pre-existing medical conditions.
 Individuals that fall into this category will still be considered a “high risk” but will usually be able to qualify for a traditional term or whole life insurance policy usually at a Table A to D rate.